What is particulate matter?

 DID YOU KNOW?
 92% of the world’s population live in locations where air quality levels do not meet the limits imposed by the World Health Organization (WHO).
 These are mainly developing countries.

-Where do fine particles come from?
+Where does particular matter come from?

-Fine particles are emitted naturally via soil erosion through winds, fires, volcanic eruptions, etc.
+Particulate matter is emitted naturally via soil erosion through winds, fires, volcanic eruptions, etc.

 But human activities greatly increase their concentration: